vishwa-prajapati/Gadget-rental-service/README.md

-# 📊 SURE-Trust-Comprehensive-Student-Commerce WebApp
-## 🎯 Gadget Rental Service Platform
+# 🎯 Gadget Rental Service Platform

 A web-based platform developed as part of the SURE-Trust initiative to help students and users **rent gadgets** like smartphones, laptops, cameras, and tablets.
 Built using Flask and FastAPI, the app offers a seamless rental experience with flexible plans, secure access, and a simple UI.